Skip to Content

 Residency, Internal Medicine, University of Iowa Hospitals and ClinicsFellowship, University of California, San FranciscoFellowship, University of Texas Medical School, Houston

-The Welsh laboratory emphasizes three main areas.
-The first is understanding the biology of cystic fibrosis (CF), a common lethal genetic disease.
-Cystic fibrosis is caused by mutations in a gene that encodes the CFTR chloride channel.
-Welsh and his colleagues are learning how the CFTR chloride channel is regulated, how it forms a chloride pore in the cell membrane, and how mutations disrupt its function.
-They also focus on the pathogenesis of cystic fibrosis lung disease, learning how the loss of CFTR causes bacterial airway infections and how bacteria interact with the airway.
-They are using this knowledge to develop novel treatments.
+The Welsh laboratory emphasizes research in two main areas.
+The first is understanding the biology of cystic fibrosis (CF), a common lethal genetic disease, and developing new treatments.
+Cystic fibrosis is caused by mutations in the gene that encodes the CFTR anion channel.
+Welsh and his colleagues are learning how the CFTR anion channel is regulated and how mutations disrupt its function.
+They also focus on the pathogenesis of cystic fibrosis lung disease, learning how the loss of CFTR causes the bacterial airway infections and inflammation that destroy the lung.
+To test key hypotheses, they developed a porcine model of cystic fibrosis that develops all the hallmarks of the human disease.
+Their studies of this model are providing a new understanding of the disease and are aiding the development of novel therapies.
+The lab also studies the molecular biology and physiology of changes in brain pH and the effect on acid sensing ion channels and neural function.
+They are particularly interested in understanding the bases of fear memory and how that memory might be altered to treat people with PTSD.